Josephinemwende/personal_profile/README.md

 # personal_website

-<p>You will create and host a simple single-page website outlining your goals for the next 2 years in the tech field.</p>
+<p>Create and host a simple single-page website outlining your goals for the next 2 years in the tech field.</p>
 <p>The website should be visually appealing, mobile-friendly, and utilize HTML, CSS and JavaScript only.
 Each required element should have a specified data-testid attribute for easy identification and testing.</p>
 <p>Requirements:</p>